-A summer English course is easier to plan when you understand what each week is really for.
+A summer English course is much easier to plan once you understand what each week is really for.

-If you are prospective summer students, this guide gives you a practical way to think about week-by-week summer study before you book, travel or make plans with classmates.
+If you’re thinking about a summer course, here’s a practical way to picture it week by week before you book, travel or start making plans with classmates.

 The first week is about placement, routines and confidence.
-You meet your teacher, understand the class rhythm, find your way around the school, and start speaking to classmates from different countries.
+You meet your teacher, get a feel for the class rhythm, find your way around the school, and start speaking to classmates from different countries.

-Do not judge your progress too early.
-Many students spend the first few days adjusting before their speaking becomes more natural.
+Don’t judge your progress too early.
+Plenty of students spend the first few days adjusting before their speaking starts to feel more natural.

-By the second week, you usually know your weak points more clearly.
-Maybe you need pronunciation, grammar accuracy, vocabulary, fluency or confidence.
+By the second week you usually have a clearer sense of your weak points, whether that’s pronunciation, grammar accuracy, vocabulary, fluency or simply confidence.

 This is the week to ask your teacher specific questions.
-The more clearly you explain your goal, the more useful the feedback becomes.
+The more clearly you explain your goal, the more useful the feedback you’ll get back.

-Longer courses give you time to stop translating every sentence in your head.
-English starts to become part of your routine: class, activities, meals, transport and plans with friends.
+Longer courses give you the time to stop translating every sentence in your head.
+English starts to slot into your routine: class, activities, meals, getting around and plans with friends.

-That is why students who stay several weeks often notice a bigger confidence shift than students who only study for a few days.
+That’s why students who stay several weeks often notice a bigger shift in confidence than those who only study for a few days.

-Activities are not just entertainment.
-They help you use English in a lower-pressure setting, especially with classmates who are also learning.
+Activities aren’t just entertainment.
+They let you use English in a lower-pressure setting, especially alongside classmates who are also still learning.

-A good summer course should leave you with classroom progress and memories outside the classroom.
+A good summer course should leave you with progress in the classroom and memories from outside it.

 Compare course options and ask for a quotation for your summer dates in Malta.